OpenFTC/Extracted-RC/OnBotJava/src/main/assets/java/readme.md

 ## Samples

-There are a range of different samples to choose from.
+Samples may be chosen by selecting 'Example OpMode' from the 'File type:' dropdown.
+Doing so will populate the dropdown to the immediate right with a list of samples to choose from.
 Sample names use a convention which helps to indicate their general, and specific, purpose.

 eg: The name's prefix describes the general purpose, which can be one of the following: